Zoo Lesson Plans for Preschool

 To promote creative expression in your students provide them with a variety of crafts that involve cutting, gluing, tearing, painting and drawing.
 Give students a variety of supplies to work with and let their imaginations run wild.
 Take a walk on the wild (and messy) side and have them create a finger painting of their favorite zoo animal.
 You can get crafty and have students add glitter, buttons, cotton balls, etc., to make their animal really stand out.

-Utilize the craft ideas below to help you add a little excitement to your lessons:
+Utilize the craft ideas below to help you add a little excitement to your preschool zoo theme -

 - Making a Zoo Mural

 - Art and Craft Activities for Preschool Children: Lion Theme

 - Preschool Crafts Meeting the Bengal Tiger